Back To Previous Page

 The National Zoo & Aquarium is a wonderful place to explore, learn, and relax.
 Our few rules help ensure an enjoyable and safe experience for all visitors.

 As we are a quarantine facility, members of the public are prohibited from bringing any animal(s) onto the grounds or into the car park at any time.
 Pets, leashed or unleashed, are not allowed in the park because they may disturb the Zoo's animals.
 In hot weather, it is dangerous to leave a pet closed up in a vehicle.
 Please leave your pets at home.
-(Service dogs are permitted - please contact the zoo prior to arrival)
+(Service dogs are permitted - but please contact the zoo prior to arrival)

 Walk, Don't Ride